Project-OpenBytes/portex/docs/source/schema/template_type.rst

       type: template
       params:
         dtype:
           required: false             # "dtype" is not a required parameter
-          default: float           # the default value of "dtype" is "float"
+          default: float32            # the default value of "dtype" is "float32"
-          options: [float, double] # the possible values of "dtype" is "float" and "double"
+          options: [float32, float64] # the possible values of "dtype" is "float32" and "float64"

       declaration:
         type: record